mutaimwiti/node-test-wrapper/README.md

         npm install node-test-wrapper -g

   or

         yarn global add node-test-wrapper

 - On your project folder run app wrapper CLI

         node-test-wrapper

 or use shorthand

         test-wrapper

 - Select the javascript version of the wrapper to be generated

   ![Image missing](assets/select-js-version.png?raw=true)

-- Select the type of authentication your application uses
+- Select the type of authentication that your application uses

   ![Image missing](assets/select-auth-type.png?raw=true)